Treatment and Cure:

 There's plenty of therapies out there, but few cures.

-Remember an achievemephobia cure means eliminating fear of success so it now feels as if it was never there.
+Remember an achievemephobia cure means eliminating success anxiety so it now feels as if it was never there.

 Whatever you do, choose wisely.